Phant0Meow/FemWA-FlowEngine4Minds/README.md

 - 🔗 **Decoupled Flow**: FemWA completely separates "flow definition" from "code implementation".
 The harness is rigid; FEM is alive — change the flow just by editing the script, the compiler handles the rest.
 - 🎬 **Scripted Workflows**: Syntax inspired by YAML + Mermaid + Python.
 Writing multi-agent interaction feels like writing a script.
 The AIs *present* naturally share context; just a few lines can run a mini Stanford Town.
 - 🧠 **Context Isn't a Variable**: An LLM is an intelligence, not a function.
 It reads context and chats naturally.
 Don't pass parameters unless necessary.
-- 🧩 **Original @actor Type**: An intelligence (LLM or human) as a new data type.
+- 🧩 **Original @actor Type**: A mind (LLM or human) as a new data type.
 Fem syntax supports directly referencing its attributes.
 - 🏷️ **Soul ID**: Every agent character has a unique Soul ID.
 This enables cross-script, cross-session memory retrieval, giving agents a continuous lived experience.